JetBrains/kotlin-multiplatform-dev-docs/topics/journal/kotlin-multiplatform-flutter.md

     <tr>
         <td><b>Iteration on UI development</b></td>
         <td>IntelliJ IDEA supports previews for desktop applications.
-        <p>The team is working on a <a href="https://www.youtube.com/watch?v=8Z-Vuo3wTd0">hot reload</a> feature that lets you see visual changes as you code, now available in IntelliJ IDEA.</p>
+        <p>The team is working on a <a href="https://www.youtube.com/shorts/xgtHmB2J2f8">hot reload</a> feature that lets you see visual changes as you code, now available in IntelliJ IDEA.
+If you want to try Hot Reload for Compose Multiplatform in your project, go to its <a href="https://github.com/JetBrains/compose-hot-reload">GitHub repository</a> and follow the steps in the README.</p>
         <p>Android Studio offers preliminary support for <a href="https://developer.android.com/develop/ui/compose/tooling/previews">previews for Android</a>, plus <a href="https://developer.android.com/develop/ui/compose/tooling/iterative-development">Live Edit</a> for quick iteration on Android UI.</p></td>
         <td>IDE plugins are available for VS Code and Android Studio.</td>
     </tr>